Be Smart - Be Safe - Be Alive

 - Plan your trip, visit the area before you decide to climb.

 - Know your skill level.
 Know the difficulty of the area you plan to climb.

 - Always wear proper safety gear and never climb alone.

 Hidden dangers lie beneath the water.
 Thousands of people enjoy the water activities in the park.
 We understand the thrill of being on the edge and to feel invincible.
+It is illegal to be closer than 50 feet to the edge of the waterfall.
 But the truth is that many rescues and deaths have occurred from people seeking that thrill.
 Cool off and have fun, but please use caution whenever you are in the water.